calda/calstephens.tech/_posts/2019-08-25-announcing-photo-map.md

 states1:
   - src: states-map.jpg
     maxres: 2000 × 1031
+    caption: "My example map from the original States app prototype, built at HackMerced 2017."

 states2:
   - src: states-select.png
     maxres: 1200 × 554
+    caption: "The original States app prototype included a very similar flow where you could tap on a state and then pick from the photos you took inside that state."

 explorer-pack:
   - src: explorer-pack.png
     maxres: 750 × 1027
+    caption: "The top portion of the Explorer Pack upsell screen in Photo Map"

 people-filter:
   - src: people-filter-1.png
     maxres: 1002 × 1840
+    caption: "Different options for filtering your photos in a region"
   - src: people-filter-2.png
     maxres: 1002 × 1840
+    caption: "My photos of People in California (automatically detected using computer vision)"

 large-export:
   - src: large-export.jpg
     maxres: 4500 × 4500
+    caption: "A Map Export straigt out of Photo Map.
+The original export was 13,000 ×  13,000 pixels (this one is scaled down a bit for the web)."

 huge-export:
   - src: bmp-header.jpeg
     maxres: 1566 × 852
+    caption: "A snippit of sample code for write out the header block of a BMP image.
+This took forever to get right, even though the meat of it was lifted straight off of a Stack Overflow post."
   - src: huge-export.jpeg
     maxres: 1436 × 1146
+    caption: "An example of a HUGE map I was able to export.
+32,000 × 22,0000 is ridiculously large!"

 ipad:
   - src: ipad.png
     maxres: 2318 × 1712
+    caption: "Photo Map running on iPad"

+hero:
+  - src: thumbnail.png
+    maxres: 1500 × 844

 ---